Denis-Christel Sassou Nguesso

-Denis-Christel Sassou Nguesso is a Congolese politician.
+Denis-Christel Sassou Nguesso (born 14 January 1975) is a Congolese politician.
 He is the son of President of Congo-Brazzaville Denis Sassou Nguesso.
 Denis Christel was administrator-general of Cotrade and was subsequently appointed deputy director-general of the National Petroleum Company of the Congo (Société nationale des pétroles du Congo, SNPC) in December 2010.
 He was elected to the National Assembly of Congo-Brazzaville in 2012.

 Early life and career

-Denis-Christel Sassou Nguesso attended the Général-Leclerc military preparatory school in Brazzaville and subsequently studied in France.
+Denis-Christel Sassou Nguesso was born in Brazzaville on 14 January 1975.
+He attended the Général-Leclerc military preparatory school in Brazzaville and subsequently studied in France.
 Beginning in 2001, he headed the SNPC's branch in the United Kingdom.
-Subsequently he was administrator-general of Cotrade, a Congolese state company responsible for marketing oil, from 2005 to 2009.
+Subsequently, he was administrator-general of Cotrade, a Congolese state company responsible for marketing oil, from 2005 to 2009.
 As part of an administrative shake-up at the SNPC, Sassou Nguesso was instead appointed as deputy director-general of the SNPC, in charge of the downstream operations, on 29 December 2010.
 The shake-up was viewed as indicative of his "increasing influence".